Evo Morales returns to Bolivia, ending year in exile

 Officials in the former government alleged that Morales had urged followers surrounding cities during protests against his ouster to cut off food supplies for inhabitants.

-Meanwhile, newly inaugurated President Arce held off on announcing his cabinet, which will have to confront the COVID-19 pandemic as well as a sharp economic contraction.
+Meanwhile, newly inaugurated President Arce swore in 16 new cabinet ministers who will help him confront the COVID-19 pandemic as well as a sharp economic contraction.

+It is heavy with technocrats and social leaders, but light on prominent members of his party — prompting protests from some, especially those from the party stronghold in huge, poor suburb of El Alto who had hoped for representation.

+The Foreign Ministry went to a human rights lawyer with no diplomatic background while a university professor will lead the Economy Ministry and a cardiologist the Health Ministry.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.